 Carr reflected: ‘‘I was here when we won the championship (2017).
 Nothing feels as good as finishing that final having smashed the whole way through it.
-It’s something that I’ll never forget throughout my time here at St Mary’s – it’s just made my time here so special.’’
+It’s something that I’ll never forget throughout my time here at St Mary’s.”

-For the boys, with anticipation building for the BUCs nationals taking place in two weeks, a similar optimism filled the air.
+For the boys, optimism is building for the BUCs nationals taking place in two weeks.

-”It was a great experience last year getting to the final last year.’’ said Ward.
-We knew we had a strong squad and great players but this year we’re even better.
-We’ve been working hard over Christmas, and a lot of guys went back to Ireland and have been working hard with their clubs in preparation.
+”It was a great experience last year getting to the final.’’ said Ward.
+Now we’re even better.
+We’ve been working hard over Christmas, and a lot of guys went back to Ireland and have been working with their clubs in preparation.

-”I’m very confident about the British championships in Birmingham – we’re looking really good for that at the moment so hopefully we can go from second last year to first at this.’’
+”I’m very confident about the British championships in Birmingham – we can go from second last year to first at this.’’

-Fitzsimmons was equally upbeat, concluding: ‘’I feel quietly confident.
-I think we’re the underdogs because we didn’t win the pre-tournament before Christmas and Liverpool are the favourites but we’re quietly confident because we work hard.
+Fitzsimmons was equally upbeat: ‘‘We’re the underdogs because we didn’t win the pre-tournament before Christmas, but we’re quietly confident.

 ”I’ve been playing for 16 years.
 The standard is slightly less because many people are new to the game here; however I feel that there’s still the desire to win and improve.
 It’s probably even greater here for some reason.’’